newmanbrad/React-Blog/README.md

 # React / Redux Blog

+This projec has been abandoned for this : https://github.com/newmanbrad/React-Blog-Duex

 Full Blog Engine and Admin built using React, Redux, Express and Mongo.

 Requires Mongo to be up and running on port:27017